w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `ParachainHost_pvfs_require_precheck` {#sect-rt-api-pvfs-require-precheck}

 This runtime API fetches all PVFs that require pre-checking voting.
 The PVFs are identified by their code hashes.
-As soon as the PVF gains required support, the runtime API will not return the PVF anymore.
+As soon as the PVF gains the required support, the runtime API will not return the PVF anymore.

 **Arguments**
 - None

 **Return**
-- A list of validation code hashes that require prechecking of votes by validator in the active set.
+- A list of validation code hashes that require prechecking of votes by validators in the active set.

 ### -sec-num- `ParachainHost_submit_pvf_check_statement` {#sect-rt-api-submit-pvf-check-statement}

-This runtime API submits the judgement for a PVF, whether it is approved or not.
+This runtime API submits the judgment for a PVF, whether it is approved or not.
 The voting process uses unsigned transactions.
-The check is circulated through the network via gossip similar to a normal transaction.
-At some point the validator will include the statement in the block, where it will be processed by the runtime.
-If that was the last vote before gaining the super-majority, this PVF will not be returned by `pvfs_require_precheck` ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-pvfs-require-precheck)) anymore.
+The check is circulated through the network via gossip, similar to a normal transaction.
+At some point, the validator will include the statement in the block, where it will be processed by the runtime.
+If that was the last vote before gaining the super-majority, this PVF would not be returned by `pvfs_require_precheck` ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-pvfs-require-precheck)) anymore.

 **Arguments**
 - A PVF pre checking statement ([Definition -def-num-ref-](chap-runtime-api#defn-pvf-check-statement)) to be submitted into the transaction pool.